I’m proud of you, Hikaru.

 “…Unfortunately,” she whispers, strained.

 “Is this…a personal matter?”
-I ask, and she looks up towards me.
+I ask, and she looks down towards me.

 “Do you take it personally that I fell in love with a woman who isn’t you?
 Do you think it is because something is off with you?”